-This book provides methodology presents a detailed method that will enable the reader to develop user-centered product designs, considering their needs, skills, and limitations.
+This book presents a co-design detailed methodology that will enable the reader to develop human-centered product designs, considering the user’s needs, skills, and limitations.

-The purpose of this book is to produce an ergonomic design method in which the "user’s voice" can be translated into product requirements in a way that designers and manufacturers can use.
-It discusses important topics including ergonomics and product design, design specifications, project evaluation, modeling and prototyping, product safety, human error, affective engineering, models of usability, methods for research and evaluation of usability, methods for evaluation of user-experience, preliminary strategic planning, investigating the usability of the proposed methodology, and detailing design.
+The purpose of this book is to produce an ergonomic design methodology in which the "user’s voice" can be translated into product requirements in a way that designers and manufacturers can use, characterizing it as a co-design methodology.
+It discusses important topics including ergonomics and product design, design specifications, project evaluation, modeling and prototyping, product safety, human error, kansei/affective engineering, usability and user experience, models of usability, methods for research and evaluation of usability, methods for evaluation of user-experience, preliminary strategic design planning, detailing design, and design, ergonomic and pandemics.

-This book offers a user-centered design methodology that allows the reader to carry out analysis and design projects for both products aimed at the disabled user population and those that serve the general population.
-It will be a valuable text for graduate students, and professionals in the fields of ergonomics, human factors, industrial engineering, and manufacturing engineering.
-It will an ideal reference text for graduate students, and professionals in the fields of ergonomics, human factors, industrial, and manufacturing engineering.
+The book offers a human-centered design methodology that allows the reader to carry out analysis and design projects for both products aimed at the disabled user population and those that serve the general population.
+It will be a valuable reference text for undergraduate and graduate students and professionals in the fields of ergonomics, design, architecture, engineering, and related fields.
+It can also be used by students and professionals of physiotherapy and occupational therapy interested in designing products for people with special needs.